When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The UI/UX design of Kaspersky VPN is user-friendly, making it easy for anyone to navigate through the app.
 Read on to learn what you can expect from the interface.

-• Server List – Clicking the large VPN server button at the bottom of the screen opens up a list of available servers.
+- Server List – Clicking the large VPN server button at the bottom of the screen opens up a list of available servers.
 A helpful search bar sits at the top, but the list is short enough to scan by eye.
-Note that you can only browse at the country level, and you cannot select specific servers in a particular region.
+Note that you can only browse at the country level and not select specific servers in a particular region.

-• Settings At the top-left of the home screen, you can find the Settings menu, which provides you with complete control over your VPN experience.
-From here, you can access various options such as running the application when the computer starts up, changing the application's theme, selecting protocols, and turning on the kill switch, split tunneling, and Smart Protection, as well as enabling notifications for each connection established or disconnected.
+- Settings – From here, you can access various options, such as running the application when the computer starts up, changing the application's theme, selecting protocols, turning on the kill switch, split tunneling, and Smart Protection, as well as enabling notifications for each connection established or disconnected.

-• Profile – The Profile section of the home screen has information about your active subscription plan and the option to log out from the signed-in account.
+- Profile – This section of the home screen has information about your active subscription plan and the option to log out from the signed-in account.

-• Customer Service – The Customer Service section of the VPN offers users easy access to various support resources such as configuration tips, forums, and support tools.
-In addition, there is an option to record a video of any issue that may arise and send it to customer care for prompt resolution.
+- Customer Service – Here, you can easily access various support resources, such as configuration tips, forums, and support tools.
+In addition, there's an option to record a video of any issue that may arise and send it to customer care for prompt resolution.
 The section also contains essential information related to the user's license key, subscription, and device.

 Media Streaming, Torrenting, and Gaming Support